avinal/avinal.github.io/content/development/i-am-loving-it-redhat.rst

 The application was called **Minimal Tekton Server**.
 It is a set of three different applications, i.e a server, a CLI, and a dashboard.
 In short, this application is supposed to *listen to custom resources being created and then transfer the request to Tekton API to create the corresponding resource on the OpenShift/Kubernetes cluster.*

 So are you interested in how it went?
-Please follow up with my next blog.
+Please follow up with my `next blog <https://avinal.space/posts/development/lovely-dangerous-things-redhat.html>`_.